kuyur/algorithm-and-data-structure-practice/README.md

-# data-structure-practice
+# algorithm-and-data-structure-practice
-the practice of data structure.
+the practice of algorithm and data structure.